Free CAT4 Level D (Year 7) Sample Test

 In order to solve Verbal Analogy questions, you need to define the relationship between the first pair of words.
 The best way to do so is to form a sentence that describes the relationship.

-Then, look for a word from the answer choices that has a similar relationship with the third word as the one you just defined.
-If the sentence that you formed accurately describes the relationship of the new pair, you have found a potential answer.
-If none of the answer choices fit, or if multiple answer choices relate to the third word in this way, you may have to adjust your sentence or think of a new one in order to include or exclude some of the potential answers.
+Then, look for a word from the answer choices that has a similar relationship to the third word you just defined.
+If the sentence you formed accurately describes the relationship of the new pair, you have found a potential answer.
+If none of the answer choices fit, or if multiple answer choices relate to the third word in this way, you may have to adjust your sentence or think of a new one to include or exclude some of the potential answers.

 Halt conclude cease